 Choosing the right sized swim spa comes down to how it will be used most.
 If it’s going to be used solely for swimming by one or two people, a smaller swim spa matched to your height might be appropriate.
 If you like to entertain guests or have a large family, you may want to go for a larger swim spa that will allow it to be used by several people at once.
 Take careful stock of how you envision your swim spa being used before deciding on which size will be appropriate.

-To learn more about the different swim spa sizes, download a free buyer’s guide today.
+To learn more about the different swim spa sizes, download a free buyer’s guide below today, or visit us at our swim spa store.